 Private Road.
 Any road or street that is privately maintained and has not been accepted for maintenance by the Isabella County Road Commission, the State of Michigan or the federal government, but is subject to approval by the Township.
-This term also includes any road or street designated or described as a private road, private street, or similar designation in a legal description, easement, or right-of-way, or on a certified survey, subdivision plat, condominium master deed, or final site plan or other private road development plan as approved by the Township under the ordinances in effect at the time of approval.

 Private Road Permit.
 A right of way authorization issued pursuant to this Ordinance for construction, alteration, or extension of a private road.